Clever/microplane/scripts/circle-v2-migrate-mp-message.md

 CircleCI 1.0 is sunsetting August 31st, meaning CircleCI 1.0 builds will no longer work on September 1st.

-This PR uses the output of the `circle-v2-migrate` automigration script, with `microplane`, to translate the build config to CircleCI 2.0.
+This PR uses the output of the `circle-v2-migrate` automigration script, with `microplane`, to translate the build config from circle.yml to CircleCI 2.0's format and file location.

 This PR should not make any changes to application code.

 ### Reviewing

-Please check the following:
+**Please check the following:**

 - [ ] build works
-- [ ] build process includes all steps from the CircleCI 1.0 config

 If the build has failed, please link to the failing build in this repo's row in the [CircleCI 1.0 -> 2.0 migration tracking spreadsheet](https://docs.google.com/spreadsheets/d/1Uv6i2TXxZGBUCdjidp2xbqn3gMrgnikJnLgZBXicDBQ/edit?usp=sharing).

-If the build is missing steps, please leave a note in this repo's row in the [CircleCI 1.0 -> 2.0 migration tracking spreadsheet](https://docs.google.com/spreadsheets/d/1Uv6i2TXxZGBUCdjidp2xbqn3gMrgnikJnLgZBXicDBQ/edit?usp=sharing).
+If this repo does not need to be migrated, or if you have any other concerns, please post in #circleci-1-sunset and add a brief note in the migration tracking spreadsheet.

 ### Roll Out

+**Please merge this pull request when you are ready.**

 All test, build, publish, and deploy steps should have been preserved in the translation.